irenedepacina/final_project/README.md

 -	State by state environmental impact
 -	Are states experiencing climate change equally?
 -	Does Political leaning influence states climate change status?
-- Human impact of the US on climate change?
+-  Human impact on the US on climate change?
 - Are some states exacerbating climate change through consumption patterns?

 ### DataSources: